marceelrf/bruxONT/README.md

 This is a personal project to see if there are any new 1KG samples sequenced via ONT with R10 technology available for download from the [link](https://s3.amazonaws.com/1000g-ont/index.html?prefix=ALIGNMENT_AND_ASSEMBLY_DATA/100_PLUS/IN-HOUSE_MINIMAP2/).

+Feel free to ask questions and use the code as you wish!

 ## About the name